No-Bake S’mores Pie

 - Carefully temper the egg yolks by slowly drizzling the warm mixture into the medium bowl, whisking continuously to prevent the eggs from scrambling.
 It will take about 5 minutes to incorporate the mixture.

-- Return the mixture to the stovetop and heat until it reaches 165 degrees on an instant read thermometer.
+- Return the mixture to the stovetop and heat until it reaches 165 degrees on an instant read thermometer and is THICK like pudding.
+This should take about 5-8 minutes.
 Pour over the sieve to remove any overcooked pieces of egg that make have formed.
 Remove the sieve and whisk the milk into the chocolate until melted.
 As the pudding cools the mixture will thicken.

 - Pour warm mixture into the chilled crust.
 Cover with plastic wrap, directly on the pudding.
 Chill in the refrigerator for 4 hours or overnight until fully set.
 It should be firm to the touch.